 5. Weight Gain

-Thyroid problems cause your metabolism to slow down significantly.
+Thyroid imblances cause your metabolism to slow down significantly.
 As a result, your body begins burning less energy and consequently stores more fat.
 It can even be hard to exercise because of the fatigue that comes with hypothyroidism.

-6. Muscle Weakness
+6. Muscle Weakness and Slow Heart Rate

 7. Muscle Aches, Pains, and Soreness